Montenegrin Sports Academy

 The Montenegrin Sports Academy (MSA) is a sport scientific society founded in 2003 in Podgorica, Montenegro, dedicated to the collection, generation and dissemination of scientific knowledge in the multidisciplinary area of sports sciences.
-The spirit of this non-profit organization is to promote sports science worldwide and share the knowledge among sport scientists.
+It is led by the founders and co-founders of three scientific journals: Montenegrin Journal of Sports Science and Medicine; Sport Mont; and Journal of Anthropology of Sport and Physical Education.
+It also organizes an annual scientific conference, which hosted 364 authors and 222 participants from 50 countries in 2019.

 Objective and purpose

 The MSA is the leading association of sport scientists at the Montenegrin level and practices extensive co operations with corresponding non-Montenegrin associations.

 The purpose of the Academy is the promotion of science and research, with special attention to sport science across Montenegro and beyond.

 Its topics include the motivation, attitudes, values and responses, adaptation, performance and health aspects of people engaged in physical activity and the relation of physical activity and lifestyle to health, prevention and aging.
 These topics are dealt with on an interdisciplinary basis.

 Function

 The MSA is a non-profit organization.
 It supports Montenegrin institutions, such as the Ministry of Education and Sports and the Council of Youth and Sports, by offering scientific advice and assistance for coordinated Montenegrin, European and worldwide research projects defined by these bodies.

 Additionally it serves as the most important Montenegrin network of sport scientists from all relevant sub disciplines.